 "In ALL of my time at UNR, I have never seen such a spectacular and highly talented group of musical talents - and the audience was delighted by the quality of the music and entertainment features."
-Advisory committee, Performing Arts series, University of Nevada Reno
+Advisory committee, Performing Arts Series, University of Nevada Reno

 "The Moanin’ Frogs have a contagious passion for all things saxophone.
 The enthusiasm and dedication that was reflected through their outreach events, left audience members of all ages inspired....The Moanin’ Frogs kept audience members captivated as they traversed decades through the evening’s repertoire.
 I received emails and feedback from season ticketholders for twenty years plus who shared that this was a truly exceptional evening.
 They are exceptional musicians and educators who are committed to having a positive impact in the communities that they visit."
-Shoshana Zeldner, Performing Arts Series, University of Nevada Reno
+Shoshana Zeldner, Performing Arts Series, University of Nevada Ren

 "The Moanin Frogs is the perfect blend of expertise, charm and entertainment...their skill and programming keep smiling audiences on the edge of their seats..."
 Timothy McAllister International Saxophone Soloist